votommy/Cat_Eyes/README.md

 ## Developer Guide

 ### To update
 Update the properties from *gradle.properties*.
 Follow the [Fabric Develop guide](https://fabricmc.net/develop/).
+If it's a new Minecraft version, change the version number in */src/main/resources/fabric.mod.json*

 ### To build
 Enter *./gradlew build* into the terminal.<br>